RootUp/AutoSploit/README.md

 #### `WMAP`

 ## License
-The AutoSploit project and all individual scripts are under the BSD 3-Clause license.
+The AutoSploit project and all individual scripts are under GPL.
 ## Usage

 > bash AutoSploit.sh IP --> For Kali Linux